ShabnamFatahi/Video-Game-Sales-Prediction/README.md

 - The effect of the log transformation
 - Feature relationships and distributions

-The analysis showed that total sales were highly right-skewed, which motivated the use of a logarithmic transformation.
+The analysis indicated that the total sales were highly right-skewed, which was the reason for applying a logarithmic transformation.

 ---